TheOdinProject/curriculum/git/foundations_git/git_basics.md

 #### Create the repository

 1. <span id="new-github-repo"></span>You should have already created a GitHub account in the [Setting Up Git](https://www.theodinproject.com/lessons/foundations-setting-up-git) lesson.
-If you haven't done that yet, you can sign up [here](https://github.com/).
+If you haven't done that yet, you can sign up on [GitHub](https://github.com/).

 1. Create a new repository by clicking the button shown in the screenshot below.